-With the exception of uses or activities situated within the regulatory floodplain, Zoning/ Development Permits shall not be required for the following:
+With the exception of uses or activities situated within the regulatory floodplain, Zoning/Development Permits shall not be required for the following:

 - 1. Interior alterations when there is no increase in ground floor exterior dimension and no change in use. - 2.
 General maintenance and repair to existing buildings or structures; including siding, roofing, painting, and similar activities which do not involve substantial improvement or an increase in the exterior dimensions of the existing building. - 3.
 Crop or tree farming. - 4.
 Landscaping, provided that said activity shall not obstruct free and clear vision at the intersection of any street, or obstruct the view of any authorized traffic sign, signal or device. - 5.
-Construction or erection of fences, steps, handicap ramps, or other similar structures; provided all such structures shall not obstruct free and clear vision at the intersection of any street, or obstruct the view of any authorized traffic sign, signal or device. - 6.
+Construction or erection of fences, steps, or other similar structures; provided all such structures shall not obstruct free and clear vision at the intersection of any street, or obstruct the view of any authorized traffic sign, signal or device. - 6.
 Placement or location of private utility lines as long as they do not cross or occupy public roads or rights-of-way. - 7.
 Satellite dish receivers. - 8.
-Emergency efforts to secure and shore up a structure for health, safety or sanitary reasons or to assure safe living conditions. - 9.
-Personal equipment such as: smokers or grills, fire pits, recreational equipment such as basketball hoops, swing sets, and other similar non-permanent play structures, as well as the storage of trailers, campers or similar objects. - 10.
-Shelters for domesticated animals under 25 square feet so long as they are located outside of any public right-of-way.
+Emergency efforts to secure and shore up a structure for health, safety or sanitary reasons or to assure safe living conditions.